$0 North Carolina Adoption Quick-Start Checklist

 Home study waiver conditions for stepparent adoption

-The home study waiver matters because it eliminates one of the most time-consuming and intrusive parts of the adoption process.
-A standard preplacement assessment involves home inspections, financial review, personal interviews, background checks, and reference contacts -- all of which take two to four months to complete.
-Waiving the assessment can shorten the total timeline by months.
+The assessment and report requirements matter because they can affect the timeline and cost of the adoption process.
+A standard preplacement assessment involves home inspections, financial review, personal interviews, background checks, and reference contacts -- all of which can take several months to complete.
+A case-specific reduction in assessment or report requirements can shorten the total timeline.

-The guide covers the specific conditions for the waiver, the documentation to present to the Clerk to support the waiver request, and how to prepare if the Clerk declines the waiver and requires a full assessment.
+The guide covers the case-specific conditions, the documentation to present to the Clerk, and how to prepare if the Clerk or assessor requires a full assessment.

 Free Download